-HSBC China Manufacturing Manager's Index for July coming in at
+China Manufacturing Manager's Index for July coming in at 49.5, up

-the U.S., below-50 readings indicate contraction in the sector, but
+below-50 readings indicate contraction in the sector, but the

-the country's factory sector may be on the mend.
-This is the
+country's factory sector may be on the mend.
+This is the highest

-highest level for this closely watched index in five months and
+level for this closely-watched index in five months and could be

-could be indicative that the country's monetary and fiscal easing
+indicative that the country's monetary and fiscal easing measures

-'preliminary' version of the monthly HSBC PMI, reflecting less than
+version of the monthly HSBC PMI, reflecting less than complete

-complete response rates from survey participants and can get
+response rates from survey participants and can get revised in the

-revised in the 'final' version.
-Second, despite the improvement the
+'final' version.
+Second, despite the improvement the measure still

-measure still shows the country's factory sector in contractionary
+shows the country's factory sector in contractionary territory for

-territory for the ninth straight month.
-These caveats aside, the
+the ninth straight month.
+These caveats aside, the measure could be

-measure could be indicative of the long debated 'soft landing'
+indicative of the long debated 'soft landing' scenario if sustained